Diary of a Network Geek

 Review: You’re Not Fooling Anyone When You Bring Your Laptop To A Coffee Shop

-Filed under: Advice from your Uncle Jim,Art,Review,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:20 am for you boring, normal people.
+Filed under: Advice from your Uncle Jim,Art,Review,Things to Read — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:20 am for you boring, normal people.

 So, last week I finished You’re Not Fooling Anyone When You Bring Your Laptop To A Coffee Shop by John Scalzi.